 Classrooms will be professionally cleaned every day, with provisions supplied for faculty and students to clean their learning spaces at the beginning of each class period.

 The library, academic labs and advising center will take special measures to clean their spaces and distance their seating and service points.

 Faculty who need to teach from off campus due to health concerns will be fully supported with technology and other instructional support to facilitate an optimal learning experience for students.

-Students who need to learn at a distance from the classroom due to health concerns and constraints, including international students unable to travel to the United States, may apply to take courses online in the fall.
+International students unable to travel to the United States, may apply to take courses online in the spring.
 For information about this application process, please contact the Admissions Office at 813-988-5131 ext.
 152.

 Goal: To provide a safe environment for our on-campus students to pursue their mental, physical, spiritual and social development.

 - All students will be encouraged to practice good personal hygiene that includes frequent hand-washing.
 Students will also be expected to clean and disinfect their work, study and living areas regularly.

 - Residence hall lobbies, common areas, common area restrooms, kitchens, exercise rooms and laundry areas will be cleaned twice per day.
 Sanitizing wipes will be provided in the exercise areas, kitchen and laundry areas.